Britain's FTSE bounces back after Japan rate move

 “Longer-term (earnings) could be higher than the market expects.”

-Rival BT also rose 4 percent, as it completes its takeover of mobile network operator EE on Friday, opening the way to creating a single integrated network offering a combination of telecoms and TV services.
-(Editing by Mark Heinrich)
+Rival BT also rose 2.1 percent, as it completes its takeover of mobile network operator EE on Friday, opening the way to creating a single integrated network offering a combination of telecoms and TV services.
+(Editing by Alexander Smith)